 Drowsy driving gradually reduces reaction time in a sequence known as micro-sleeps where the driver may not even realize that he has fallen asleep.
 Drowsy driving also reduces alertness, concentration, motor skills, decision-making and stimulus processing.

 According to a study by the Virginia Tech Transportation Institute, drowsy driving is among the most underestimated accident causes.
 The naturalistic study focused on 100 cars involved in accidents and revealed that driving while fatigued contributed to as many as 20 percent of all accidents.
 The study found that drivers between 18-20 had the highest risk of being in a drowsy driving accident.

-If you or someone you know has been hurt in a car crash, call a Clayton County auto accident lawyer at the Law Offices of Shane Smith for a free legal consultation.
+If you or someone you know has been hurt in a car crash, call a Clayton County auto accident lawyer at Shane Smith Law for a free legal consultation.